-When you choose products with the blue fish label, you’re choosing wild caught seafood that can be traced back to a sustainable source.
+When you choose products with the blue fish label, you're choosing wild caught seafood that has come from an independently verified, certified sustainable fishery.

 The MSC meets international best practice guidelines and industry standards to ensure that you can trust seafood with our label.
 Studies* consistently find the MSC program to be among the most trustworthy and widely available indicator of sustainable seafood.